-Trust shares may trade at net asset value or at a price that is above or below net asset value.
-Any discount or premium in the trading price relative to the net asset value per share may widen as a result of the different trading hours of NYSE Arca and other exchanges.
+Trust Shares may trade at net asset value or at a price that is above or below net asset value.
+Any discount or premium in the trading price relative to the net asset value per Share may widen as a result of the different trading hours of NYSE Arca and other exchanges.

-Trust shares may trade at, above or below the net asset value per share.
-The net asset value per share will fluctuate with changes in the market value of the gold owned by the Trust.
-The trading price of the shares will fluctuate with changes in the net asset value per share as well as market supply and demand.
-The amount of the discount or premium in the trading price relative to the net asset value per share may be influenced by non-concurrent trading hours between the NYSE Arca and major gold markets.
-While the shares will trade on the NYSE Arca until 4:00 PM New York time, liquidity in the market for gold may be reduced after the close of the major world gold markets, including London.
-As a result, during this time, trading spreads and the resulting discount or premium on the shares may widen.
+Trust Shares may trade at, above or below the net asset value per Share.
+The net asset value per Share will fluctuate with changes in the market value of the gold owned by the Trust.
+The trading price of the Shares will fluctuate with changes in the net asset value per Share as well as market supply and demand.
+The amount of the discount or premium in the trading price relative to the net asset value per Share may be influenced by non-concurrent trading hours between the NYSE Arca and major gold markets.
+While the Shares will trade on the NYSE Arca until 4:00 PM (New York time), liquidity in the market for gold may be reduced after the close of the major world gold markets, including London.
+As a result, during this time, trading spreads and the resulting discount or premium on the Shares may widen.
+The Trust may elect to change its benchmark pricing index in the future, which may reduce the discrepancy in the trading price.